alexbecker/prompt-injection/paper.typ

 = Related Work

 Broadly speaking, prior work on prompt injection defenses can be divided into detection, model hardening, and capability-based isolation.
-We briefly survey these approaches and discuss how applicable they are to our to our scenario.
+We briefly survey these approaches and discuss how applicable they are to our scenario.

 == Detection